A Blog by Carnegie Learning

-Steven Ritter, Founder and Chief Scientist at Carnegie Learning, has been developing and evaluating educational systems for over 20 years.
-He earned his Ph.D. in Cognitive Psychology at Carnegie Mellon University and was instrumental in the development and evaluation of Cognitive Tutors for mathematics.
-Through leadership of the research department, Dr. Ritter has led many improvements to the use of adaptive learning systems and math education in real-world settings.
-He is the author of numerous papers on the design, architecture and evaluation of Intelligent Tutoring Systems.
-He is lead author of an evaluation judged by the US Department of Education’s What Works Clearinghouse as fully meeting their standards and is lead author of a "Best Paper" at the International Conference on Educational Data Mining.Explore more related to this author
+Steve Ritter is Founder and Chief Scientist at Carnegie Learning.
+He has been developing, analyzing and evaluating educational technology for over 20 years.
+He earned his Ph.D. in Cognitive Psychology at Carnegie Mellon University and was instrumental in the development and evaluation of the Cognitive Tutors for mathematics.
+He is the author of numerous papers on the design, architecture and evaluation of Intelligent Tutoring Systems and other advanced educational technology.
+He currently leads the research team at Carnegie Learning, focusing on improving the educational effectiveness of its products and services.
+Each year, over 500,000 students use Carnegie Learning’s mathematics curricula.Explore more related to this author

 We are thrilled to be able to provide deep insight and flexibility to meet the varied needs of administrators in districts across the country.

 Dr. Steve Ritter, Co-Founder and Chief Scientist, Carnegie Learning